A media planning and buying glossary

 Reach

-The percentage of the total target audience who are exposed to an advertisement at least once during the course of a campaign.
+The total people who are exposed to an advertisement at least once during the course of a campaign.

 ROP